ishitathumati/Atelier/readme.md

 # Meet the Team

 1. Ishita: team lead.
 Ishita’s a senior majoring in Computer Science.
-She delegated our tasks and worked heavily on the Profile page
+She delegated our tasks and worked heavily on the Profile page.
 Connect with Ishita: https://www.linkedin.com/in/ishita-thumati-8b0a2a172/